conan-io/docs/integrations/deployment.rst

 For the time being, it's frequently asked how to deploy C++ application which is built with help of `conan <https://conan.io>`_, and how to generate a deployable artifact after the build.
-Consider we have a C++ application, with a complex dependency graph, and use conan to manage these dependencies from time to time, it may be possible to significantly reduce the complexity of deployment via the help of some built-in conan facilities.
-If you have a project with all the dependencies managed with Conan and you want to deploy it the process is:
+Consider we have a C++ application, with a complex dependency graph, and use conan to manage these dependencies from time to time, If you have a project with all the dependencies managed with Conan and you want to deploy it the process is:

 - Extract the needed artifacts to a local directory.
 Check out the section :ref:`using_deploy_generator` and :ref:`using_json_generator` in order to get information on how to extract build artifacts.